While all of the UH Brand Guidelines apply to the web as a medium, there are more specific guidelines that should followed for UH websites.

 - Crimson Pro Semibold

 - Crimson Pro Semibold Italic

 - Crimson Pro Bold Italic

 Web Fonts Brand

-League Gothic, Milo, and Crimson can be used as web fonts in the following ways:
+League Gothic, Source Sans Pro, and Crimson Pro can be used as web fonts in the following ways:

 - UH websites on the